 Mayor Ivy R. Taylor is committed to ensuring that every San Antonian is connected to opportunities for prosperity.
 One of the Mayor’s most important initiatives, My Brother’s Keeper San Antonio (MBKSA), seeks to change the life outcomes in our community by ensuring that all youth, regardless of what zip code they grow up in, have the same opportunities to succeed.
 Mentoring is a key component to accomplishing that task.
 One-on-one caring relationships with a responsible adult can make a tremendous difference in the lives of young men and boys.
 Through her work with Big Brothers Big Sisters, Mayor Taylor herself has been able to mentor a young girl from junior high into high school.
 Additionally, the Mayor launched the San Antonio Mentoring Collaborative to recruit 10,000 mentors from the city’s faith community to serve local students.

 Has your mayor shown incredible leadership in his or her efforts to expand quality youth mentoring in the local community?
-For example, promoted paid leave for employees who are volunteer mentors or participated in National Mentoring Month?
+For example, have they promoted paid leave for employees who are volunteer mentors or participated in National Mentoring Month?
 Send MENTOR a short write up on why they deserve recognition through the Mayors for Mentoring Campaign for possible inclusion on our website.
 We thank all civic leaders who continue to leverage our efforts to close the mentoring gap and make sure every youth who needs and wants a mentor, has one.